slowmist/cryptocurrency-security/en/Asset-Abnormal-Monitoring-And-Tracking-Solution.md

 The team’s needs are recommended to find technical engineers to build a monitoring system based on message queues and a customized alarm system (such as mail, Slack, corporate WeChat and other message push channels), so that the stability and availability of the system are more guaranteed.

+### Recommended Monitoring System

+#### MistEye
+The on-chain monitoring system developed by the SlowMist team based on years of on-chain auditing and analysis experience includes malicious/attack transaction identification, contract monitoring, transfer monitoring, market price monitoring, etc. For details, please see the SlowMist official website.

 ## Tracking On The Blockchain

 If the monitoring finds "unauthorized" fund transfers from the wallet address, it may be due to a currency theft attack.
 You can preliminarily confirm the fund transfer path through the blockchain browser, and monitor and alert the fund retention address.
 If you find that it is transferred to a centralized exchange, you can contact the corresponding exchange to provide related wallet addresses and transaction hash queries.